deicod/convex-operator/docs/getting-started.md

   networking:
     host: api.todo.dev.convex.icod.de   # operator-managed host; add extra HTTPRoutes if you want app/dashboard on separate hosts
     gatewayClassName: nginx
-    # tlsSecretRef: convex-tls   # uncomment if you created a TLS secret
+    tlsSecretRef: convex-tls            # cert-manager will populate this by default; precreate if you are not using cert-manager
+    # gatewayAnnotations:               # optional: override the default cert-manager issuer or disable
+    #   cert-manager.io/cluster-issuer: letsencrypt-staging-rfc2136
   maintenance:
     upgradeStrategy: inPlace
 ```